 The easy way for us to gauge – and finance – future KodeLife development is to start selling licenses.
-Existing KodeLife fans and users can get in now with a very generous 75% discount on our one-time, single purchase, lifetime licenses.
+Existing KodeLife fans and users can get in now with a very generous discount on our one-time, single purchase licenses.

-This 75% early supporter discount will only run for a few months (we know roughly how many active beta users there are, so once we've sold approximately that number of licenses, then the discount will cease).
+This early supporter discount will only run for a limited time.
 We thank you in advance for your support!
 KodeLife thanks you.